 There is a strong history of dementia in my mother’s family, and I have fears that some of the damage may be irreversible.
 Do you have any information that will help?

 A. You need a thorough work-up to rule out obvious contributors to mild cognitive impairment such as thyroid problems or vitamin deficiency.
-This should also include a review of your current medications to minimize exposure to drugs that could affect your mental clarity.
+In addition, the healthcare provider should review your current medications to minimize exposure to drugs that could affect your mental clarity.

-It has come as a great shock to both health professionals and patients to learn that some of the most commonly prescribed drugs in the pharmacy can cause cognitive impairment or dementia.
-As this reader notes, anticholinergic drugs can include allergy medications, antidepressants, anti-anxiety agents (benzodiazepines), and incontinence drugs.
+Both health professionals and patients may be shocked to learn that some of the most commonly prescribed drugs in the pharmacy can cause cognitive impairment or dementia.
+As this reader notes, anticholinergic drugs can include motion sickness medicine, allergy medications, antidepressants, anti-anxiety agents (benzodiazepines), and incontinence drugs.
 But that is only a partial list.
 Here is a quick overview:

-Researchers call the chemicals that make nerve cells function, neurotransmitters.
+Researchers call the chemicals that make nerve cells function neurotransmitters.
 Acetylcholine (ACh) is one of those crucial neurochemicals.
 It is responsible for muscle contraction.
-Without adequate amounts of ACh you wouldn’t be able to type on a keyboard, hold a pencil, breathe or blink.
-ACh is also essential for cognitive functioning and memory.
+Without adequate amounts of ACh, you wouldn’t be able to type on a keyboard, hold a pencil, breathe or blink.
+In particular, you need ACh for proper cognitive functioning and memory.

 Medical students, pharmacy students, nursing students and physician assistants are all taught about anticholinergic drugs.
 Sadly, the training is often woefully inadequate.

 Classic Anticholinergic Medications: